jmperafan/pandas-to-tableau-server/README.md

-# How to publishing Pandas DataFrames to Tableau Server
+# How to publish Pandas DataFrames to Tableau Server
 <p>By <a href="https://www.linkedin.com/in/jmperafan/">Juan Manuel Perafan</a></p>

 Tableau Server has many data governance features to promote exploration, collaboration, and security.
 Out of all of them, my favorite by far is the Data Server.